csecht/CountBOINCtasks/README.md

 A utility for monitoring task data reported by the boinc-client.
 It may be useful for comparing task productivity between different computers or configurations.

-Developed with Python 3.8, under Ubuntu 20.04, Windows 10 and Mac OS.
-You may need to download or update to Python 3.8 or 3.9.
-The latest Python package can be downloaded from https://www.python.org/downloads/
+Developed with Python 3.8, under Ubuntu 20.04, Windows 10 and Mac OS 10.13.
+You may need to download or update to Python 3.6 or later.
+Recent Python packages can be downloaded from https://www.python.org/downloads/.

 ### Usage:
 Download the .zip package from the Code download button and extract to your favorite folder.
 From within the resutling countBOINCtasks-master folder, open a Terminal or Command Prompt window and call up the utility's help menu.
 The exact invocation on the command line may slightly differ depending on how your PATH environment variable is set.